vlab-kaist/Neopjuki-v2/README.md

 - [X] Design STM for puribor

+- [X] Add preprocessor function in preprocess.py to make puriborstate to be fitted on stm

-- [X] Add preprocess.py to put data
+- [X] Add hashing_state function in preprocess.py to index much faster

 - [ ] Set hydra configuration for all files